-Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the outer face of the bearing cup to the ring gear mounting face (shown as 'A' in Figure 11.) and record this measurement as 'A'.
+Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the bearing shoulder to the ring gear mounting face and record this measurement as 'A' (Figure 9.).
+Measure the thickness of the original master shim that was removed from the right-hand side of the original differential carrier and record this measurement as 'B' (Figure 9.).
+Measure the distance from the Air Locker bearing shoulder to the ring gear mounting face and record this measurement as ' C ' (Figure 10.).